 • Stiff jaw muscles.
 You may find it difficult to open your mouth wide in the days following your surgery.
 This is normal and usually resolves itself within a week after surgery.
 Stretching these muscles may help to speed up recovery.

 Since no two mouths are alike, do not take advice from friends (even well-intended advice could cause a healing set-back).
 The advice given to you from Drs.
-Krueger and Lenox and the Krueger & Lenox Oral & Maxillofacial Surgery team are tailored to fit your needs.
+Krueger, Lenox and Peterson and the Krueger & Lenox Oral and Maxillofacial Surgery team are tailored to fit your needs.
 Please call us at 541-617-3993 if you have any questions or concerns about your recovery.
 Happy healing!